adampielak/wazuh-keep-integration/README.md

 ```

-2. After cloning navigate to the script's directory and open it:
+2. After cloning navigate to the integration script's directory and open it:

 ```bash
 cd /var/ossec/integrations